Naptie/PhigrosInfoCollector/README.md

 ## What We Provide You With
 We've hosted a website called [**PhiZone**](https://www.phi.zone), which serves the information mentioned above.

-Feel free to visit the API at https://api.phi.zone.
+Feel free to visit the API at https://api.phi.zone (self-hosted server in Hong Kong, indexed), https://api.neonmc.top:6600 (self-hosted server in Beijing, indexed), and https://phizone.github.io (GitHub mirror, not indexed).

-Apart from audio files and illustrations, all the text information is served in JSON format.
-That means, it's hardly human-readable, but easy to parse using programs.
+Apart from audio files and illustrations, all the text information is served in JSON format, which is easy to parse using programs.

 By this means, accessing Phigros information becomes easier.